adamrossnelson/StataQuickReference/ReadMe.md

 ## 2.4. renvarlabs.do

-This do file provides a method to quickly add text to all variable labels.
+This do file provides a method that adds text to all variable labels.
 Also provides an example code that can reference existing variable labels which is useful when automating output for graphs or putdoc/pdf, etc.

 ```Stata
 // To run from command line: